Lyme disease

 In the United States, Lyme disease most commonly occurs in the Northeast and mid-Atlantic regions and in the upper Midwest.
 In Massachusetts, Lyme disease occurs throughout the state.

-Lyme disease can occur during any time of the year.
-The bacteria that cause Lyme disease are spread by infected black-legged ticks.
+Lyme disease can occur any time ticks are active.
 Young ticks (nymphs) are most active during the warm weather months between May and July.
-Adult ticks are most active during the fall and spring but may also be out searching for a host any time that winter temperatures are above freezing.
+Adult ticks are most active during the fall and spring but may also be out searching for a host any time that temperatures are above freezing.

 Prevention begins with you!
 Take steps to reduce your chances of being bitten by any tick.
-Ticks are most active during warm weather, generally late spring through fall.
+Ticks are most active during warm weather, late spring through fall.
 However, ticks can be out any time that temperatures are above freezing.
-Ticks cling to vegetation and are most numerous in brushy, wooded or grassy habitats.
-When you are outside in an area likely to have ticks (e.g. brushy, wooded or grassy places), follow these simple steps to protect yourself and your loved ones:
+Ticks cling to vegetation and are most numerous in brushy, wooded, or grassy habitats.
+When you are outside in an area likely to have ticks (e.g., brushy, wooded, or grassy places), follow these simple steps to protect yourself and your loved ones:

-- Wear long, light-colored pants tucked into your socks or boots, and a long-sleeved shirt.
-This may be difficult to do when the weather is hot, but it will help keep ticks away from your skin and help you spot a tick on your clothing faster.
+• Wear long, light-colored pants tucked into socks or boots, and a long-sleeved shirt.
+This will help keep ticks away from your skin and help you spot a tick on your clothing faster.

-- Stay on cleared trails when walking or hiking, avoiding the edge habitat where ticks are likely to be.
+• Stay on trails when walking or hiking, avoiding the edge habitat where ticks are likely to be.

-After spending time in an area likely to have ticks, check yourself, your children and pets for ticks.
+After spending time in an area likely to have ticks, check yourself, your children, and pets for ticks.
 Young ticks, called nymphs, are the size of a poppy seed.
-Adult black-legged ticks are the size of a sesame seed.
-Both nymph and adult ticks can spread the bacteria that cause Lyme disease; however, nymphs are of more concern.
-They are aggressive feeders and so tiny that it can be difficult to see them on the body, unless you are looking carefully.
+Adult ticks are the size of a sesame seed.
+Both nymph and adult ticks can spread diseases; however, nymphs are more of a concern.
+They are aggressive feeders and so tiny that it can be difficult to see them on the body unless you look carefully.
 When doing a tick check, remember that ticks like places that are warm and moist.
 Always check the back of the knees, armpits, groin, scalp, back of the neck and behind the ears.
-If you find a tick attached to your body, remove it as soon as possible using a fine-point tweezers.
-Do not squeeze or twist the tick’s body, but grasp it close to your skin and pull straight out with steady pressure.
+If you find a tick attached to your body, remove it as soon as possible using fine-point tweezers.
+Do not squeeze or twist the tick’s body, instead grasp it close to your skin and pull straight out with steady pressure.

 Know the symptoms of Lyme disease as described in this fact sheet.
 If you have been someplace likely to have ticks and develop symptoms of any disease carried by ticks, see your health care provider right away.

-- For questions about your own health, contact your doctor, nurse, or clinic
+• For questions about your own health, contact your health care provider.

-- For questions about diseases spread by ticks, contact the MDPH at (617) 983-6800 or online on the MDPH Tickborne Diseases website .
-You may also contact your local Board of Health (listed in the telephone directory under “Government”).
+• For questions about diseases spread by ticks, contact DPH at (617) 983-6800 or online at mass.gov/DPH/Ticks.
+You may also contact your local Board of Health.